haimengsong/windz/README.md

-# WindTransfer
+# Winds
-WindTransfer is an mobile application that allows Android mobile devices in the local network to share any kind of files with much higher transfer speed and data security.
+Winds is an mobile application that allows Android mobile devices in the local network to share any kind of files with much higher transfer speed and data security.

 # Features